Audi has unveiled an ambitious new model programme to include more Q series SUVs and three e-tron battery-electric cars.

 Audi is also taking over the development of autonomous car technology across the Volkswagen Group and the first examples of driverless cars will be launched early in the next decade.
 Meanwhile the new ‘myAudi’ programme will establish a digital platform for online services across the range.

 This year the brand will focus on its high-end cars.
-A new A8 will be launched at the first-ever Audi Summit event in Barcelona on 11th June, and will be followed by a new A7.
+A new A8 will be launched at the first-ever Audi Summit event in Barcelona in June, and will be followed by a new A7.